-Thankfully, this can be resolved with a small business loan.
-At this point, anyone who wants to launch themselves on the market will have taken a small business loan.
+At this point, anyone who wants to launch themselves onto the market in big fashion will most likely have taken a small business loan.
 However, in order to make such a commitment, you will have to know everything there is about this type of loan.
-Thankfully for you, we are here to help.
+We are here to help.
+Find out what small business loans are and how they can benefit you and your business.

 What Is a Small Business Loan?